Grab Your Free Funnel and Video Sales Letter Script Now

 After the rapid writing stage lapses, you can review everything you’ve written to see if you have an idea for a video or a starting point that you can build on.

 2. Look at trends

 If you don’t know what you want your video to be about, look at what’s trending right now.
 Search Google Trends to get concepts based on what’s popular right now.
-That will help you to better understand what people are searching for and help you meet the demand.
+That will help you better understand what people are searching for and help you meet the demand.
 Also, your video might get more views because the topic is popular and more people are searching for content on that topic.

 3. Turn to others

 If you have a problem coming up with ideas, turn to others.
 You can ask people who view your videos for ideas for future content.
 You can also check out the comments on previous videos you’ve uploaded or feedback from customers.
-Often, people will either ask for future content or ask a question you can address in a video.
+Often, people will ask for future content or a question you can address in a video.